jbcodeforce/eda-studies/docs/techno/kafka-connect/index.md

 ### Strimzi

-[KafkaConnector resources](https://strimzi.io/docs/operators/latest/configuring.html#assembly-kafka-connect-str) allow us to create and manage connector instances for Kafka Connect in a Kubernetes-native way.
-To manage connectors, we can use the Kafka Connect REST API, or use KafkaConnector custom kubernetes resources.
-In case of GitOps methodology we will define connector cluster and connector instance as yamls.
+[KafkaConnector resources](https://strimzi.io/docs/operators/latest/configuring.html#assembly-kafka-connect-str) allow developers to create and manage connector instances for Kafka Connect in a Kubernetes-native way.
+To manage connectors, developers can use the Kafka Connect REST API, or use KafkaConnector custom Kubernetes resources.
+Using the GitOps methodology, devlopers will define connector cluster and connector instance as yamls.
 Connector configuration is passed to Kafka Connect as part of an HTTP request and stored within Kafka itself.

 ### IBM MQ connector